pederan/Parallax-ImageScroll/README.md

 ### Limitations

 Does not work very well on mobile or IE <= 9.
-Solution: check for touch and set touch option to true.
+You can then present a fallback solution by disabling parallax for ancient desktop browser (set parallax option to false) and present touch optimized images for touch devices (set touch option to true).

 ### MIT